 Why should the dough have a “rising time”?
 This step is also called “proofing,” because if the dough rises, you’ve proven that the yeast is alive.
 The main purpose of this step is to convert sugar into alcohol and carbon dioxide by way of the yeast.
 A slow-rising dough will, also, give the dough more flavor.

-How To Shape Pumpkin Buns
+Shape the Pumpkin Buns + Second Rise

 - Divide the dough into approximately 16 equal balls.
 If you want smaller buns, then you can divide the dough into 18 equal balls.
 If you want to make larger buns, you can divide them into 12 equal balls.